 Next, follow these steps to enable Developer Tools on Google Chrome to access the information:

-- Open Google Chrome and click the Customize and Control Google Chrome button on the tools bar.
+- Click the Customize and Control Google Chrome button, represented by the ︙ icon on the toolbar.

 - Select More Tools > Developer Tools.